 Civil rights advocates focus on housing and employment discrimination in the struggle for civil rights advancement.
 Education is another area of focus because it can affect so many other aspects of life.
 For instance, people with college degrees generally earn more money throughout their lifetimes and have greater social opportunities.

 Congress enacted Title IV of the Civil Rights Act of 1964.
 Title IV prohibits discrimination in public schools and educational programs based on:

 Public schools include elementary schools, secondary schools, and public colleges and universities.

 This article discusses the law and history of the civil rights movement in education, focusing on the history of segregation in schools.

 Federal Enforcement of the Brown Decision

-Eisenhower also sent 1,000 paratroopers of the 101st Airborne Division of the US Army to protect these 9 children.
-In September 1958, Governor Faubus closed all the schools in Little Rock to prevent any more black children from attending white schools.
+Eisenhower also sent 1,000 paratroopers of the 101st Airborne Division of the U.S. Army to protect the nine children.
+In September 1958, Faubus closed all the Little Rock schools to prevent more Black children from attending schools with white students.
 The schools remained closed until August 1959, when the U.S. Supreme Court ordered them re-opened.

 The Struggle Against Segregation in Higher Education

-Get Help with Your Discrimination Claim
+Get Help With Your Discrimination Claim

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help